Superbosonisation via Riesz superdistributions: Introduction

 This step relies on an integral transform, the so-called Hubbard--Stratonovich transformation \cite{schaefer-wegner}, which, in its traditional form, assumes a Gaussian distribution for the initial data.
 Any generalisation beyond this class of random matrices is challenging analytically, severely limiting the range of the method: Questions such as universality for invariant ensembles prompted the development of new, more robust and versatile tools.

-Therefor, a new transform, dubbed `superbosonisation', was introduced by Efetov \emph{et al.} \cite{efetov-etal}, based on ideas of Lehmann, Saher, Sokolov, and Sommers \cite{lsss}, and of Hackenbroich and Weidenm\"uller \cite{hack-wei}.
+To that end, a new transform, dubbed `superbosonisation', was introduced by Efetov \emph{et al.} \cite{efetov-etal}, based on ideas of Lehmann, Saher, Sokolov, and Sommers \cite{lsss}, and of Hackenbroich and Weidenm\"uller \cite{hack-wei}.
 Sommers \cite{sommers-app} was the first to consider it for arbitrary probability distributions with unitary symmetry.
 In parallel, Guhr \cite{guhr-jphys}, Guhr \emph{et al.}~\cite{kgg} defined a generalised Hubbard--Stratonovich transformation for non-Gaussian ensembles.
 Following the work of Fyodorov \cite{fyodorov} in the non-supersymmetric situation, Littelmann--Sommers--Zirnbauer in their seminal paper \cite{LSZ08} extended superbosonisation to include the cases of orthogonal and symplectic symmetry.
 At the same time, they gave a mathematically rigorous derivation of the superbosonisation identity.
-Littelmann--Sommers--Zirnbauer \cite{LSZ08} also state that when both methods (Hubbard--Stratonovich and superbosonisation) are applicable, they are equivalent to each other; this was proved in Ref.~\cite{ksg}.
+Littelmann--Sommers--Zirnbauer \cite{LSZ08} also state that when both methods (the Hubbard--Stratonovich method and superbosonisation) are applicable, they are equivalent to each other; this was proved in Ref.~\cite{ksg}.

 In general, the superbosonisation identity holds in the unitary, orthogonal, and unitary-symplectic symmetry cases.
-We consider only unitary symmetry here, although our methods and results are not restricted to this case.
+We consider only unitary symmetry here, although neither our methods nor our results are restricted to this case.

 One considers the space $W=\cplxs^{p|q\times p|q}$ of square super-matrices and a certain subsupermanifold $\Omega$ of purely even codimension with underlying manifold

 the product of the positive Hermitian $p\times p$ matrices with the unitary $q\times q$ matrices.